Two teenage boys in a bedroom listening to a grown woman sing about love, loss and heroin. That’s normal right?

 John’s dad was the vicar of St John’s Church in the centre of Cardiff, which meant that John (and his family) lived in the vicarage.
 A rather large and lovely house in the city centre.
 Helpfully this house was right on the Taff Trail so I was able to cycle to and from his house, which I did regularly.

 In my mind I spent days at that house.
 Often I would go over on a Saturday and we would hang out and then I would stay the night in John’s room which was the attic room (something I had never encountered before and thought was tremendously cool).
-On a Sunday morning we would usually have to done robes and serve as alter boys in the Sunday service, carrying the candles, sitting in the choir stalls eating sweets, yawning. you know, the usual church-type behaviour. to this day I’m convinced my ‘dislike’ for spiders is down to watching the film Arachnophobia at John’s house.
+On a Sunday morning we would usually have to don robes and serve as alter boys in the Sunday service, carrying the candles, sitting in the choir stalls eating sweets, yawning.
+You know, the usual church-type behaviour.
+To this day I’m convinced my dislike for spiders is down to watching the film Arachnophobia at John’s house.
 Mind you, it was in the middle of the day when we had bunked off from school so we didn’t have to sit through the Eisteddfod.

-Anywho…. on one of the Saturday night’s, we were getting ready to go to sleep and John said that he had an album that he had discovered that was really cool and that he wanted to play it for me.
+Anywho…. on one of those Saturday nights, we were getting ready to go to sleep and John said that he had an album that he had discovered that was really cool and that he wanted to play it for me.
 That album was Surfacing.

 I was transfixed.
 Up until that point (1997-ish) I was a full-on metal guy.
 Metallica was the air I breathed.
 I had the typically narrow-minded attitude of a teenage male metal fan that anything outside my own clearly defined parameters of “cool” was in fact “shit”.
 This would have fallen in the later category…. only… this didn’t.
 It spoke to me.
 The vocal melodies, the songs but most importantly the lyrics, all combined to send this album straight to my heart.
 In particular the song ‘I Love You’ etched itself into my psyche.
 The sparsity of the instrumentation, the delicately fragile vocal delivery the haunting guitar solo and the heart wrenching desire and unrequited love of the lyrics…..
 I’m not sure if there is a better song in Sarah McLachlan’s entire catalogue to be honest.
 It remains one of my favourite songs by any artist, ever.